John Goodsall: Life and career

-The Fire Merchants released two albums, Fire Merchants and Landlords of Atlantis before Goodsall and Percy Jones re-formed Brand X as a trio in 1992 with drummer Frank Katz.
+John Goodsall's next project, The Fire Merchants, released two albums, Fire Merchants and Landlords of Atlantis before Goodsall and Percy Jones re-formed Brand X as a trio in 1992 with drummer Frank Katz.
 Katz was in Jones' band Tunnels with whom Goodsall also recorded on their album Progressivity.
 This Brand X line-up released X-Communication and Manifest Destiny, which also featured Tunnels' midi-vibes player Marc Wagnon and some keyboards and composition by Franz Pusch.
 John Goodsall and Franz Pusch continued to work mostly in studio, recently on Franz's music with drummer Ronnie Ciago and Yes bassist Billy Sherwood.
 Pusch produced The Fire Merchants self-titled debut album with Goodsall, Doug Lunn (bass) and Chester Thompson (drums).
-This trio was featured on Tamiya Lynn's album Silk and other projects.
+This trio was featured on Tamiya Lynn's self-titled album and other projects.

 Most of the keyboard/synthesiser sounds however in the Brand X and Fire Merchants trios were triggered by Goodsall's MIDI guitar.
 In 1997, Brand X embarked on a three-month tour of Europe and Japan as a quartet with John Goodsall, Percy Jones, keyboardist Kris Sjobring from Goodsall's L.A. based group Trancendental Medication, and drummer Pierre Moerlen from Gong.
 Later versions of this group released The X-Files and Missing Period.
 They played the west coast again in 1999 including a headline show at Progfest in San Francisco's Golden Gate Park.

-He played live with John Goodsall's Ghost Society in 2008.
+He played live with his new band Ghost Society in 2008.
 Later albums featuring Goodsall included Franz Pusch Only Visions and Leon Alvarado Strangers in Strange Places.
 During his last years, Goodsall continued to record on sessions for international projects in Japan, Germany, England, the U.S. and France.

-Goodsall had two daughters, Germaine and Natasha.
+Goodsall was married twice and had two daughters, Germaine and Natasha.
 He died on 10 November 2021, at the age of 68.
+The cause of death was determined to be COVID-19 disease.
+John Goodsall's ashes were scattered in the sea off the coast of Santa Catalina (California) on 20 January 2022 in a burial at sea with immediate family and friends.